-Leaders attending the Franco-African summit meeting in Rwanda are at odds over what priority should be given to the discussions.
+Background: Leaders attending the Franco-African summit meeting in Rwanda are at odds over what priority should be given to the discussions.
 The summit opened in Rwanda's capital on Monday (21 May) and French officials say President Valery Giscard d'Estaing wants it to focus on economic matters.
 However, Senegal's President Leopold Sedar Senghor said he wants a full debate on security problems.
 He won the support of President Mobutu Sese Seko of Zaire, who said he favoured the creation of a pan-African security force.

 SYNOPSIS: President Mobutu was one of the first African leaders to arrive for the summit.
 He was greeted at the airport by his host, Major-General Juvenal Habyurimana.

 The ceremonies took on a refreshingly different style when tribal dancers performed traditional Rwanda dances for the two Presidents.

 But behind the joviality and the arch proclaiming Franco-African friendship, the conference at Kigali's Cultural Centre, failed to hide the controversies.